 - 1 teaspoon salt

-- In a small bowl, sprinkle yeast over warm water (about 105 degrees Fahrenheit).
-Let sit for about 10 minutes until frothy.
+- In a small bowl, sprinkle yeast over the milk and stir to combine.
+Allow to sit until frothy, about 10 minutes.

-- In the bowl of a large food processor fitted with a dough blade or a large bowl, combine flour, sugar, and salt.
-Mix in margarine and egg until the dough comes together.
-If too dry, add water, one tablespoon at a time, until the dough is soft and smooth.
+- In the bowl of a stand mixer fitted with a dough hook or a large bowl, combine the flour, sugar, and salt.
+Mix in the yeast with milk, egg, and vegetable oil until the dough comes together.
+If too dry, add a little more milk.
+If too wet and sticky to handle, add a little more flour.